semrush/intergalactic/website/docs/components/modal/modal.md

 For example, data entered or changed without AutoSave in:

-- in the project settings pag;
+- in the project settings page;
 - in the form (payment, subscription, profile editing, etc.).

 > **Important**.
 It is recommended to save the information entered by the user when closing and re-opening the modal window.